wireapp/wire-server/docs/src/how-to/install/configure-federation.md

 -   your federation
     {ref}`Backend Domain <glossary_backend_domain>` is `example.com`
--   your domains for other services already set up follow the convention `<service>.wire.example.org`
+-   your domains for other services already follow the convention `<service>.wire.example.org`

 then your federation